ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 npx tsc --init --rootDir src --outDir build \ --esModuleInterop --target es2020 --resolveJsonModule --lib es6 \ --module commonjs --allowJs true --noImplicitAny false --allowSyntheticDefaultImports true --strict false
 ```
 :::info
-We use `ts-node` to execute TypeScript code directly without precompiling and `nodemon` to restart the node application automatically when file changes in the directory are detected.
+To help us carry out the next process a `ts-node` is used to execute TypeScript code directly without precompiling. `nodemon` is used to restart the node application automatically when file changes in the directory are detected.
 :::
-4. Remove these lines from `tsconfig.json`:
+4. Next, remove these lines from `tsconfig.json`:
 ```json
   "files": [
     "\\",
     "\\"
   ]
 ```
-5. Create `nodemon.json` config in your project root with the following content:
+5. Then, create a `nodemon.json` config in your project root with the following content:
 ```json
 {
   "watch": ["src"],